"Banks are now forced to restrict Low Deposit Home Loans with 20% deposits now preferred"

 Thank you so very much

 Low deposit home loans, have created the opportunity for so many first time home buyers to beat the rent trap.
 Why pay off your landlord's mortgage when you can be paying off your own.
-Owning your own home can now be cheaper than renting especially with lower floating and fixed rates especially if you are buying outside the property hot spots such as Auckland, Wellington and, Hamilton.
+Owning your own home can now be cheaper than renting especially with lower floating and fixed rates and if you are buying outside the property hot spots such as Auckland, Wellington and, Hamilton.

 Just done your OE after getting a degree, and returning to New Zealand to start full time employment.
 Why rent when you could be buying a home?